A copy of the 2018 Annual Report has been submitted to the

 - delays caused by local weather conditions and/or natural disasters (including earthquakes and floods); and

-- a failure of suppliers or subcontractors to perform their contractual obligations.
+- a failure of suppliers, subcontractors, or joint venture partners to perform their contractual obligations.

 The realization of any material risks and unforeseen circumstances could also lead to delays in the execution schedule of a project.
 We may be held liable to a customer should we fail to meet project milestones or deadlines or to comply with other contractual provisions.
 Additionally, delays in certain projects could lead to delays in subsequent projects for which production equipment and machinery currently being utilized on a project were intended.

-Pursuant to the terms of fixed-price contracts, we are not always able to increase the price of the contract to reflect factors that were unforeseen at the time its bid was submitted.
+Pursuant to the terms of fixed-price contracts, we are not always able to increase the price of the contract to reflect factors that were unforeseen at the time its bid was submitted, and this risk may be heightened for projects with longer terms.
 Depending on the size of a project, variations from estimated contract performance, or variations in multiple contracts, could have a significant impact on our financial condition, results of operations or cash flows.

-New capital asset construction projects for vessels and plants are subject to risks, including delays and cost overruns, which could have a material adverse effect on our financial condition or results of operations.
+New capital asset construction projects for vessels and manufacturing facilities are subject to risks, including delays and cost overruns, which could have a material adverse effect on our financial condition, or results of operations.

 - shortages of key equipment, materials or skilled labor;